Hi there. I'm Amy.

 Collaboration

 I know I can’t figure out everything on my own.
-So I’ve committed to working with my psychology and human services peers at QCC to learn more about the issues that direct care workers and participants.
-Together, we’re creating various events and activities to raise awareness and drive recruitment into human services.
+So I’ve committed to working with my psychology and human services peers, faculty, and community organizations to learn more about the issues that direct care workers and participants.
+Together, we’re creating various events and activities to raise awareness and fix the human services workforce crisis.

 REFERENCES